zupo/peps/pep-0xxx.rst

             attempts to read would raise either ``WantReadError`` or ``WantWriteError``.

+            Once EOF is reached, all further calls to this method return the empty byte string ``b''``.

             Raise ``WantReadError`` or ``WantWriteError`` if there is insufficient data in either the input or output buffer and the operation would have caused data to be written or read.

+            May raise ``RaggedEOF`` if the connection has been closed without a graceful TLS shutdown.
+Whether this is an exception that should be ignored or not is up to the specific application.

             As at any time a re-negotiation is possible, a call to ``read()`` can also cause write operations.